Blog

 I have to start by saying that unfortunately not all children become obsessed with stuffed animals like my children have.
 Don’t worry, that is Ok.

-There were days when I wish my children weren’t so infatuated with their “stuffies” as these toys often took on lives of their own.
+There are days when I wish my children weren’t so infatuated with their “stuffies” as these toys have taken on lives of their own.

-Now, if you do have a child who loves their “stuffy” you can really encourage some great pretend play which in turn promotes language development.
+Now, if you do have a child who loves his “stuffy” you can really encourage some great pretend play which in turn promotes language development.

 There are so many stuffed animals for toddlers out there that you are bound to find one that your child will absolutely love!